adamhaile/S/README.md

 Both constructors return closures (aka functions).
 You can read the current value by calling it &ndash; `signal()`.
 For data signals, you can also set the value by passing in a new one &ndash; `signal(<new value>)`.

 That's largely it.
-S tries to have a simple mental model -- it's just data and computations on data.
+S tries to have a simple mental model &ndash; it's just data and computations on data.

-For advanced cases, S provides a handful of utilities for things like treating multiple changes as a single event (`S.event()`), explicitly declaring dependencies (`S.on()`) and deferring updates (`S.async()`).
+For advanced cases, S provides a handful of functions for things like treating multiple changes as a single event (`S.event()`), performing calculations over time (`S.on()`) and deferring updates (`S.async()`).
 See the Annotated Tour below for examples.

 There are also some things you *don't* have to do when using S: